Blog

 7. Eating out

-Hopefully, you will still get time to go out with friends over this Chrismas period (and we won’t have another lock-down).
-I suggest planning where you are going, having a look at the menu and choosing beforehand.
+Christmas time is a time to go out and meet friends over a meal and some drinks.
+I suggest planning where you are going, have a look at the menu and choose what you’re having beforehand.
 Don’t go overly hungry as you will be more likely to over-eat and go for the higher and calorie-denser foods.
+Be the first to say “no, thank you!” to the dessert menu.

 8. Help your body digest